Logistics Software

 What Sets Locus Apart

 Locus built its platform specifically for enterprises managing high-volume, multi-modal logistics operations.
-Their AI engine processes millions of variables.
-This includes traffic patterns, driver availability, vehicle capacity, and customer preferences.
-All this to optimize operations continuously.
+Their AI engine processes millions of variables—traffic patterns, driver availability, vehicle capacity, and customer preferences—to optimize operations continuously.

 Core Capabilities